ebi-ait/ingest-archiver/README.md

 This component listens for submissions on the ingest messaging queue.
 When a submission is completed in ingest the archiver will receive a message containing the submission uuid and trigger the archiving process.

+Only the samples are the metadata being archived in BioSamples (thru USI) at the moment.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.